Goldman fund to exit company owning sex traffic site

 The sale was first reported in a Nicholas Kristof column in The New York Times on Saturday.
 The fund's investment was also the subject of a Kristof column last week.

-Raphael said the fund invested $30 million in the Village Voice in 2000.
+Raphael said the fund invested $30 million (18 million pounds) in the Village Voice in 2000.
 The investment was converted into a 16 percent minority stake when the Village Voice merged with New Times Inc in 2006.

 She declined to disclose the sales price, but said the fund lost a "vast majority" of its investment.